counteractive/incident-response-plan-template/roles/role-4-expert.md

 1. If you're not sure about something, bring in other SMEs from your team that can help.  **Never hesitate to escalate**, if necessary.
 1. Do not blame.
 This incident response process is completely blameless: blaming is counter productive and distracts from the problem at hand.
 After-action review will identify places we can all improve.

-#### Wartime vs. Peacetime

-On incident response calls ("wartime"), a different organizational structure overrides normal operations ("peacetime"):

-* The Incident Commander is in charge.
-No matter their rank during peacetime, they are now the highest ranked individual on the call, higher than the CEO.
-* Primary responders (folks acting as primary on-call for a team/service) are the highest ranked individuals for that service.
-* Decisions will be made by the IC after consideration of the information presented.
-Once that decision is made, it is final.
-* Riskier decisions can be made by the IC than would normally be considered during peacetime.
-* The IC may go against a consensus decision.
-If a poll is done, and 9/10 people agree but 1 disagrees.
-The IC may choose the disagreement option despite a majority vote.
-Even if you disagree, the IC's decision is final.
-During the call is not the time to argue with them.
-* The IC may use language or behave in a way you find rude.
-This is wartime, and they need to do whatever it takes to resolve the situation, so sometimes rudeness occurs.
-This is not personal, and something you should be prepared to experience if you've never been in a wartime situation before.
-* You may be asked to leave the call by the IC, or you may even be forceable kicked off a call.
-It is at the IC's discretion to do this if they feel you are not providing useful input.
-Again, this is not personal and you should remember that wartime is different than peacetime.

 ### Training

 * Read and understand the incident response plan, including the roles and playbooks.